Medical Reviewer

 What Are Impulse Control Disorders?

-Impulse control disorders represent conditions that are characterized by the inability to resist impulses or urges, even when they may be harmful to yourself or others.[2]
+Impulse control disorders represent conditions characterized by the inability to resist impulses or urges, even when they may be harmful to oneself or others.[2]
 These disorders can manifest in various ways, such as compulsive gambling, shopping, binge eating, and others – and people suffering from impulse control disorders can also be prone to issues with addiction and substance use.[3]

-The Diagnostic and Statistical Manual, Version 5 (DSM-5) lists the following conditions as impulse control disorders:[4]
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), lists the following conditions as impulse control disorders:[4]

 • Oppositional defiant disorder